Frequently Asked Questions

 Where’s the capital?

 We don’t want to recreate Westminster, where everything revolves around a single capital and everywhere else lives in its shadow.
 We’re examining a number of alternatives, such as having different capitals for different functions, or having a parliament that moves periodically between major Northern cities.
-At the end of the day, it will be for Northern people to decide.
+At the end of the day, it will be for the people of the North to decide.

 Will an independent North join the EU?